Flash-X/Flash-X-docs/sphinx/source/setup.rst

 library specified by one the Config files traversed by the setup tool.

 *-mconly* forces the setup tool to only run the macro processor.
+Processed files are saved to the object directory.

 .. _`Sec:SetupShortcuts`: